 If it’s appropriate, your manager will talk to you about the possibility of redeployment during your final formal meeting in either the sickness absence or performance improvement processes.
 If we agree that redeployment could be an option for you, we’ll put this process on hold for the redeployment period.

-Your manager will fill in a Disability Redeployment Form with you, asking you about your knowledge and skills and what kind of roles you’re interested in and able to do.
+Your manager will fill in a Disability Redeployment Form (available in either word or PDF format at the link below) with you, asking you about your knowledge and skills and what kind of roles you’re interested in and able to do.
 They’ll also talk to you about the job application and interview process and whether you’d need any reasonable adjustments to the process to help you.
 Your manager will ask you to sign the form and then give you a copy, so you’ve got a record of what was discussed and agreed.

 Applying for vacancies